STEM vs. STEAM: What's the Difference

 STEAM is often called an abbreviation, though it's an acronym.
 The abbreviation is a shortened form of a word, while acronyms are made of the initial letters of separate words.

-STEM vs. STEAM Debate
+STEM vs. STEAM debate

 Proponents of STEM argue that STEM naturally involves art and other humanities as a part of engineering challenges.
 They say that adding extra subjects to STEM lessons can influence the understanding of science and math in a bad way and distract students from major disciplines.